IvanaOsredek/ModernDataAnalyticsProject/README.md

 ##  RUNNING DOCKER CONTAINER

+To optimize the runtime, we have shared intermediate files from the entire pipeline for your convenience.
+You can access these files by downloading them from https://drive.google.com/drive/folders/1ujkE1BN7HhospF830oSXqnLcnlWRoSJs?usp=drive_link.
+In your code, you can read these files at the specified points, allowing you to bypass computationally intensive steps.
+To utilize the files, you should download them and mount the directory when initializing your container.

 ## INPUT FILES
 Data needed to start running the individual notebooks is the zipped .csv files containing the noise data and weather data dowloaded from https://rdr.kuleuven.be/dataset.xhtml?persistentId=doi:10.48804/SSRN3F .
 Weather data files used in the project are following: LC_2022Q1.csv, LC_2022Q2.csv,LC_2022Q3.csv and LC_2022Q4.csv.